cbendetti/Bendetti_Portfolio/content/authors/admin/_index.md

 ---

 Camilla is an incoming student at the Robert H. Smith School of Business at the [University of Maryland](https://www.rhsmith.umd.edu/) where she will start a Masters in Business Analytics in August 2020.
 In May 2020 Camilla finished her B.A. in Statistics and Philosophy at [Macalester College](https://www.macalester.edu/).

-Currently she is working at [BETA](https://beta.mn) as an Operations and Marketing Associate.
-BETA is a non-profit accelerator program for start-ups in the Twin Cities.
-Her role as President of the Entrepreneurship Club at Macalester College sparked her interest in this position to engage more closely with the local start-up community.
-When she is not studying or working, Camilla likes to spend her time outdoors and playing tennis.